-|I will make every effort to start and run my own firm.|
+|I will make every effort to start and run my own business.|

-|I am determined to create a firm in the future.|
+|I am determined to create a business in the future.|

-|I have very seriously thought of starting a firm.|
+|I have very seriously thought of starting a business.|

-|I’ve got the firm intention to start a firm someday.|
+|I’ve got the firm intention to start a business someday.|

-Interpretation: It looks like Leslie may not currently be ready to commit to entrepreneurship but does have fairly strong intent for some time in the future.
-Many successful entrepreneurs say that having passion and even ambition are important to succeed as an entrepreneur.
+Interpretation: Leslie’s score falls between 4 (Neither Disagreement Nor Agreement) and 5 (Agreement).
+It looks like Leslie may not currently be ready to commit to entrepreneurship but has a fairly strong intent to be an entrepreneur in the future.
+Many successful entrepreneurs say that having passion and ambition are important to succeed as an entrepreneur.
 They say these qualities keep you moving forward as you keep your vision in mind.
-Such people would average above “5 Agree” on questions like these.
+Such people would average above 5 (Agreement) on questions like these.

-Source: Liñán F, Chen Y-W. Development and Cross-Cultural Application of a Specific Instrument to Measure Entrepreneurial Intentions.
+Source: Liñán F, Chen Y-W. “Development and Cross-Cultural Application of a Specific Instrument to Measure Entrepreneurial Intentions.”
 Entrepreneurship Theory and Practice.
 May 1, 2009;33(3):593–617. doi:10.1111/j.1540-6520.2009.00318.x.

-Discussion of EntrepreneuriaI Intent Results
+Discussion of Leslie’s Results